infoLab204/pseudoDB1/install_workflow/README.md

     Upon completion, all output VCF files will be located in the variants/ directory.

 #### Option B: GATK3 Workflow
 This option configures a modern environment utilizing the GATK3 UnifiedGenotyper engine.
-The general command structure for the variant calling function is as follows:
+The general command structure for the variant calling function is as follows:    <br><br>
-Command Syntax: python3 pipeline3.py species ref sample db_type thread    <br><br>
+__Command Syntax: python3 pipeline3.py species ref sample db_type thread__    <br><br>
 Using the "human" dataset as an example, the three supported use cases are demonstrated below:
 - ##### Case 1: Generating a New Pseudo-Database
     ```
     python3 pipeline3.py human GRCh38_full.fa HG00096_1.fastq.gz null 16